Ethanol10/rimuru-tempest-ror2/README.md

 <details>
 <summary>Click to expand patch notes:</summary>

+- v0.9.3 -> R2API submodule release.
+- v0.9.2 -> We forgot to write patch notes for this update, sorry.
 - v0.9.1 -> Fixed Attenuation on all sounds so that players need to be in proximity to hear the sounds made by Rimuru.
 - v0.9.0 -> Initial release